dawsond34/DawsonDobash-MADA-project/README.md

 # Overview

 Here is my MADA project.
 The information and background for this project is within the introduction section of the manuscript document.
 I have included the data sets I will possibly use within the raw data folder.
 I also added some code to the processing script on reading in the data ans showing what the data looks like.
-I included 3 data sets out of the 8 because one shows the same information as the other data sets not included just in a different region of the world.

 # Pre-requisites